Video Deblurring by Fitting to Test Data: Experiments

 \subsection{Dataset}

 In prior video deblurring work, synthetic datasets are often used for evaluation because there are no ground-truth sharp videos for real-world blurry videos.
 However, we should better evaluate different methods on real-world blurry videos rather than synthetic data.
-We find that a model training on synthetic data does not necessarily perform well on real-world data.
-Therefore, we collected a real-world video dataset with 70 videos with motion blur for qualitative and quantitative evaluation.
+We find that model training on synthetic data does not necessarily perform well on real-world data.
+Therefore, we collected a real-world video dataset, denoted as \textit{Real-World}, with 70 videos with motion blur for qualitative and quantitative evaluation.
 The videos are captured by shaking, walking, or running in diverse indoor and outdoor environments.
+Each video contains 80-160 frames, shot with hand-held devices, including iPhone 8 Plus, iPhone 11 Pro Max, and Huawei Mate 20.
+For the self-driving car scenario, we use a popular dataset \textit{BDD100K}~\cite{BDD100K}, consisting of video sequences of driving experience across many different times in the day, weather conditions, and driving scenarios.
+Among thousands of videos, we randomly select 20 videos with motion blur.

-Each video contains 80-160 frames, shot with iPhone 8 Plus, iPhone 11 Pro Max, or Huawei Mate 20.
-Although there are no ground-truth sharp videos in our dataset, we can still conduct a user study to compare different methods quantitatively.
-For the temporal consistency evaluation, we use two synthetic datasets: GOPRO dataset by Su et al.~\cite{su2017deep} and REDS dataset~\cite{Nah_2019_CVPR_Workshops_REDS}.
+Although there are no ground-truth sharp videos in \textit{BDD100K} and \textit{Real-World} dataset, we can still conduct a user study to compare different methods quantitatively.
+For the temporal consistency evaluation, we use two synthetic datasets: \textit{GOPRO} dataset~\cite{su2017deep} and \textit{REDS} dataset~\cite{Nah_2019_CVPR_Workshops_REDS}.